JBEI/edd/README.md

     . init-config
     docker-compose up -d

-Without additional configuration, the launched copy of EDD will be using default options, so some functions (e.g. TLS support, external authentication, referencing an ICE deployment) won't work.
+You can then access the EDD through a browser with [http://edd.lvh.me][13], a domain that maps all requests to the localhost IPv4 address of `127.0.0.1`.
+Using this domain allows for your browser to be directed to the correct service, and looks nicer than an IP address.

+Without additional configuration, the launched copy of EDD will be using default options.
+It will only be available on your local computer, and some functions (e.g. TLS support, external authentication, referencing an ICE deployment) will not work.
 See [Deployment][5] for more detailed instructions for installing Docker and configuring EDD for your deployment environment.

 ---------------------------------------------------------------------------------------------------